oculus42/short-uuid/README.md

 Generate and translate standard UUIDs into shorter - or just *different* - formats and back.

-## v2.1.0
+## v2.1.1

-2.1 adds Browserify config to support client-side use.
+2.1.0 adds Browserify config to support client-side use as proposed by [voronianski](https://github.com/voronianski).
+2.1.1 includes compiled browser-ready files in the npm package for convenience.
 The library is exposed as `ShortUUID`.

 short-uuid provides RFC4122 v4-compliant UUIDs,
 thanks to [`node-uuid`](https://github.com/broofa/node-uuid).